DevOps

 You’ve written a beautiful REST API.
 Routes are clean, handlers are tested and the types are solid.
 But where’s your OpenAPI spec?
 It’s probably outdated, incomplete, or doesn’t exist at all.

 If you’re “lucky”, you’ve been maintaining one by hand.
 The alternatives aren’t great either, runtime generation requires starting your app and hitting every endpoint or annotation-heavy approaches clutter your code.
-At this point we should all know, with manual maintenance it’ll inevitably drift from reality.
+We should all know at this point, with manual maintenance, it will inevitably drift from reality.

 What if you could just point a tool at your source code and get an OpenAPI spec?